 File last updated: 09/7/16

-Michael Bradshaw joined Centre as associate professor of computer science in 2014, where he had been visiting assistant professor since 2005 in addition to being associate professor of computer science at Hanover College.
+Michael Bradshaw joined Centre as associate professor of computer science in 2014.
+He earlier served as visiting assistant professor at the College (2005-2007), followed by an appointment as associate professor of computer science at Hanover College (2007-2014).

-Bradshaw earned a B.A. in computer science and mathematics from Centre in 1999, and a master’s degree and Ph.D. in computer science from the University of Massachusetts Amherst.
+Bradshaw earned a B.A. in computer science and mathematics at Centre in 1999, in addition to a master’s degree and Ph.D. in computer science at the University of Massachusetts Amherst.

 Donald Brown is professor emeritus of psychology at Centre College, where he has taught since 1973.
 He has special expertise in the concept of motivation and is involved in research on factors affecting motivation in particular categories of individuals including college students, children, and individuals with diabetes.